Chitral Scouts: History

-The Chitral Scouts were raised in 1903 in the princely state of Chitral on an initiative by the Viceroy of India, Lord Curzon of Kedleston.
+The Chitral Scouts were formed in April 1903 in the princely state of Chitral on an initiative by the Viceroy of India, Lord Curzon of Kedleston.
 The word Scouts meant that the force was a standing paramilitary, not part of the British Indian Army, and it was under the command of a Chief of Chitral, but with a British attached officer.
 The objective of the force was to provide soldiers for the defense of India's North-West Frontier in case of invasion.
 The corps had an initial strength of 1,200 men and aimed to recruit the trained cragsmen of Chitral, that is, experienced mountaineers.
-They were provided with Martini–Henry and Snider–Enfield rifles, ten rounds per rifle per Scout was the first line of ammunition.
+They were provided with Martini–Henry and Snider–Enfield rifles.
+Ten rounds per rifle per Scout was the first line of ammunition.
 Pay and allowances of the Scouts were shared by the Political Agent and the Mehtar of Chitral Shuja ul-Mulk, who was also installed as the Honorary Commandant.

 On raising, the initial batch of Scouts, mostly from Upper Chitral, were given extensive training-in-drill for which the drill instructors from the regular British Army unit stationed at Chitral were borrowed.
 Firing was the main thrill of the recruits, the air was informal, with polo being a major attraction in the evening when the Scouts would show their prowess.